jonas-hag/structure_your_app/exercises/overview_exercises.md

 from the `mtcars` dataset and an `actionButton` to add a module
 - when the module is created, the module should include the selected column at creation time and shouldn't change afterwards (not reactive!)

 hint:

-- include a mechanism so that the added modules have unique IDs (in best case sequential)
+- include a mechanism so that the added modules have unique IDs

 ```r
 library(shiny)